 Important!

-The Stilford Lectern will appeal to people who want to keep their existing (i.e., non-height-adjustable) desk, but also want to stand for a few hours daily.
+The Stilford Lectern will appeal to people who want to retain their existing (i.e., non-height-adjustable) desk, but also want to stand for a few hours daily.

 You can roll it around, which gives you the flexibility to work from your living room one day and from your balcony the next.